rieckpil/progmot/content/post/writing-a-book-remotely.md

 Revision 0.4 was our last pre-release, and we got our book to 80% at that time.

-While we almost constantly released a new version every two months, the remaining 20% was the hardest part and took the longest...
+While we almost constantly released a new version every two months, the remaining 20% was the hardest part and took the longest (as usual, Pareto principle applies) ...

 ## Publishing Version 1.0 🥳

 The last release was the one that took the longest.
-Like you always hear, the remaining 20% of a project is where the most time is spent...
+As is well-known, not only in project management, the remaining 20% of a project is where the most time is spent...

 ... this was also true for us.

 We had some final content to write, but our most considerable effort went into final proofreading and alignment of the manuscript.

-With three people on the team, everyone was doing their screenshots, custom diagrams, header structure, etc., slightly different, and we wanted to have a common style throughout the book.
+With three people on the team, everyone was doing their screenshots, custom diagrams, header structure, etc., slightly differently.
+However, we wanted to have a common, consistent style throughout the book.

-Furthermore, everyone had a different understanding on when to use a *bold*, _italic_ statement, or when to use an infobox.
+Furthermore, everyone had a different understanding on when to use a *bold*, _italic_ statement, or when to use an info box, for example.
 This was something we wanted to unify across the book.

 Next, we also replaced some of our architecture and information diagrams with nice-looking [Excalidraw](https://excalidraw.com/) diagrams:

 ![Stratospheric Excalidraw Image Example](/img/stratospheric-ebook/stratospheric-excalidraw-example.png#center "Stratospheric Excalidraw Image Example")

 These finalization parts took almost two months as we also read the eBook from start to finish several times.
-We took over the proofreading and did not hire someone to do this.
+We took the task of proofreading ourselves and did not hire someone to do this.

 In total, we ended up with 450 pages of high-value content about Spring Boot and AWS.

-The version 1.0 should be both feature-complete as well as polished.
+The version 1.0 was to be both feature-complete as well as polished.
 We knew that our eBook journey didn't stop there but wanted to move the completion needle on Leanpub to 100%.

 As the finalization of the manuscript went closer, we thought about the best possible way to announce and release version 1.0.

-We were invited to the [German AWS Podcast](https://german-aws-podcast.libsyn.com/33-von-null-auf-produktion-mit-spring-boot-und-aws) from Dennis Traub (AWS Developer Advocate) and could talk about our own AWS cloud journey and advertise the eBook a bit.
+We were invited to the [German AWS Podcast](https://german-aws-podcast.libsyn.com/33-von-null-auf-produktion-mit-spring-boot-und-aws) by Dennis Traub (AWS Developer Advocate) and could talk about our own AWS cloud journey and advertise the eBook a bit.

-On top of this podcast, we decided to organize a release party and invited both our audience's existing eBook readers and other interested persons.
+On top of this podcast, we decided to organize an online release party and invited both the existing eBook readers from our audience and other interested people.

-We prepared a one-hour agenda for this release party where we talked about the book's content, showcased the sample application and the CI/CD workflow, and had some time left for a Q&A session.
+We prepared a one-hour agenda for this release party, where we talked about the book's content, showcased the sample application, and the CI/CD workflow.
+We also had some time left for a Q&A session.

 From the ~50 accepted invitations, twenty people showed up on a Sunday afternoon to celebrate the release with us.

-After this 50 minutes of content, we released the final version of Stratospheric together with the audience by hitting the "Publish Now" button in Leanpub _together_ live in the call.
+After this 50 minutes of content, we released the final version of Stratospheric together with the audience by hitting the "Publish Now" button in Leanpub _together_ live during the video call.

 {{< tweet user="rieckpil" id="1421811091152191488" >}}